csswizardry/csswizardry.github.com/_posts/2014-05-02-my-trello-workflow.md

 that this card went through before we decided to implement any work, if at all.

-Anything in the elaboration column is typically an investigative or discussion piece, and a lot—if not most—cards will never need to pass through this column.
+Anything in the elaboration column is typically an investigative or discussion piece, and a lot of—if not most—cards will never need to pass through this column.

 ### Implementation